HMS Newbury (1916): Design

 Following the outbreak of the First World War, the Royal Navy supplemented its very small force of minesweepers with civilian ships purchased or chartered, particularly trawlers or paddle steamers.
-The paddle steamers proved successful, with their shallow draft reducing the hazards from mines, and it was decided to build a class of dedicated paddle minesweepers, the Racecourse- or Ascot-class, with 24 ships ordered between September 1915 and January 1916.
+The paddle steamers proved successful, with their shallow draught reducing the hazards from mines, and it was decided to build a class of dedicated paddle minesweepers, the Racecourse- or Ascot-class, with 24 ships ordered between September 1915 and January 1916.

 The ships were 245 ft 9 in long overall, and 235 ft 0 in between perpendiculars with a beam of 29 ft 0 in (and 58 ft 0 in over the paddles) and a draught of 7 ft 0 in.
 Displacement was 810 LT normal.
 An inclined two-cylinder compound steam engine fed by cylindrical boilers drove the paddles.
 The machinery was rated at 1500 ihp giving a speed of 14.5 kn.
 Armament consisted of two six-pounder (57mm) guns and two 2-pounder (40mm) anti-aircraft autocannons.
 The ships had a crew of 50 officers and men.